ddc-java/ddc-day/formatting.md

 will be displayed as

-* A link at the end of this sentence, displayed as a number (automatically generated), links to a footnote at the bottom of the page.[^footnote-example]
+> A link at the end of this sentence, displayed as a number (automatically generated), links to a footnote at the bottom of the page.[^footnote-example]
 {:.render-example}

 [^footnote-example]: A footnote is automatically displayed at the bottom of the page, no matter where the footnote definition appears.

 ## Glossary

-If a curriculum module introduces several new terms, it should include a glossary section (possibly in a resources page).
-This should be written as a definition list, which is intended for precisely this purpose.
+If a curriculum module introduces several new terms, it should include a glossary section (possibly in a **Resources** page).
+This should be written as a definition list---an element intended for just this purpose.
 Glossary entries in a single list should always be in alphabetical order; however, it may be useful to have multiple glossary lists, organized by category or topic.

 Even if a module includes a glossary, terms (including abbreviations) should be defined on first use; however, the inline definition given with the first use should generally be shorter than the one in the glossary.